 - Situations Beyond Your Control – In 2020 all shipping carriers have been pushed to the brink by consumers that are now ordering common household items they used to purchase in store.
 This increase in volume has been beyond what carriers typically see, even during the busy holiday season.
 Due to capacity constraints, virtually all carriers have abandoned their guaranteed service commitments.
 Most shipments still meet the commitment, however if a shipment does not meet the time-bound commitment, the carrier will not provide a service refund as they have previously done.
 If the carrier’s can disclaim this liability, it would be in your best interest to do the same.

-Partnering with a reputable 3PL will give you the tools and guidance you need to design a successful shipping program while also helping mitigate potential risks.
+Partnering with a reputable 3PL, like Enlinx, will give you the tools and guidance you need to design a successful shipping program while also helping mitigate potential risks.
 From time to time, your program should be reviewed and modified accordingly.
 When changes need to be made, you should be able

 to rely on your 3PL to provide the tools and expertise to assess the impacts and identify any gaps that may exist.